-Casey Means, MD, a Portland-based doctor and nutrition expert, recently shared one of her all-time favorite healthy cooking tips on Instagram: Whipping up a creamy nut- and seed-based sauce that makes vegan and plant-based meals "instantly 10 times better."
-Using a base of any combo of nuts and seeds (her go-to is sunflower seeds and flaxseeds) combined with a splash of ACV, garlic, and a little tamari and chili powder leaves you with a dairy-free sauce that can be used on nearly any plant-based dish.
+Casey Means, MD, chief medical officer and co-founder of Levels Health, shared one of her all-time favorite healthy cooking tips on Instagram: Whipping up a creamy nut- and seed-based sauce that makes vegan and plant-based meals "instantly 10 times better."
+Using a base of any combo of nuts and seeds (her go-to is sunflower seeds and flaxseeds), combined with a splash of apple cider vinegar, garlic, a little tamarim and chili powder leaves you with a dairy-free sauce that can be used on nearly any plant-based dish.
 It also provides some major health benefits.

 "For many of my patients trying to improve their diets and move away from inflammatory foods, kicking the dairy habit is the biggest hurdle," says Dr. Means.
 "One of my favorite tips to ease this transition away from dairy is to substitute creamy, rich sauces made from nuts and seeds, which are extremely simple and quick to make in a high-powered blender, and can be tailored to any thickness or flavor.
 These sauces contain a number of health-promoting compounds, like omega-3 fatty acids, antioxidants, micronutrients, and phytochemicals."